-Powys County Council (hereinafter referred to as the "Council") is designated as a Licensing Authority for the purposes of the Licensing Act 2003 (hereinafter referred to as "the Act") and is responsible for granting premises licences, club premises certificates, temporary event notices and personal licences in the County for the sale and/or supply of alcohol, the provision of regulated entertainment and late night refreshment.
-The authority has delegated its licensing functions to the Licensing Committee.
+Powys County Council is designated as a Licensing Authority for the purposes of the Licensing Act 2003 and is responsible for granting premises licences, club premises certificates, temporary event notices and personal licences in the County for the sale and/or supply of alcohol, the provision of regulated entertainment and late night refreshment.
+The authority has delegated its licensing functions to the Licensing Act Committee.
 Members of this committee will be responsible for administration of the Council's function assisted by officers.
 The decision making arrangements between Licensing Sub Committees and officers is set out in this policy statement.